Install PostGIS and pgRouting

 Meanings of ways columns length, length_m, cost, reverse_cost, cost_s, reverse_cost_s.
 According to post here:

-• cost_s and reverse_cost_s is in time: seconds units (using the maxspeed value that is in km/hr transforming it to meters/second and using the length_m)
+lengthis length of the segment in degree unitscostandreverse_costis the length in degree units. (include the negative values for wrong way)length_mis in meters (there is no cost_m or reverse_cost_m)cost_sandreverse_cost_sis in time: seconds units (using the maxspeed value that is in km/hr transforming it to meters/second and using thelength_m)

 Do routings in SQL